A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Conclusion

 \section{Conclusion}

-In this work, we evaluate whether the protein-centric co-folding model Boltz encodes transferable atom-level representations for small molecules.
-We show that Boltz representations yield strong performance on molecular property prediction, small molecular generation, and structure-guided ligand discovery.
-These results position Boltz as a strong baseline for atom-level small-molecule representation models and highlight co-folding-based pretraining as an effective molecular representation strategy.

-An interesting avenue for future work is to investigate the use of protein context as a ``task-specific prompting strategy'' to reinforce small-molecule representations across downstream tasks.
+In this work, we identify protein-ligand co-folding structures as a new source of supervision for atom-level representation learning.
+We show that Boltz2 representations transfer to small-molecule tasks and achieve strong performance on molecular property prediction, molecular generation, and structure-guided ligand discovery, while complementing representations from existing standalone molecular foundation models.
+Our results highlight co-folding-based pretraining as an effective strategy for small-molecule representation learning and position Boltz2 as a strong off-the-shelf baseline for small-molecule foundation models.
+An interesting avenue for future work is to investigate the use of protein context as a ``task-specific prompting strategy'' to reinforce small-molecule representations.
 In addition, we are the first to show that representation alignment-based distillation is effective for online reinforcement learning, which could be further explored in other general domains.

+\textbf{Limitations.} First, while we position Boltz2 as an atom-level foundation model, prior work shows co-folding models lack complete atom-level understanding~\citep{brotzakis2025alphafold}.
+Our metabolism substrate results are consistent with this, as these require local atomistic mechanisms.
+However, we find that UniMol2 also exhibits the same weakness, suggesting a broader limitation of current 3D structure-based atom-level representation learning.
+By contrast, high-performing baselines on metabolism substrate instead rely on bioassay supervision that leaks label information~\citep{sypetkowski2024scalability,koleiev2026critical}, leaving genuine atom-level understanding without such supervision an open problem.
+Second, we use the standard frozen-backbone setting through probing and distillation, and leave backbone fine-tuning for future work.